brprojects/Energy-Prediction-ML/README.md

 #### Summary

+- The Transformer was selected for energy demand forecasting because its self-attention mechanism efficiently captures both short- and long-term dependencies, handles multiple input features simultaneously, and scales well for multi-output tasks, making it more suitable than other neural network-based methods.
 - The model uses an encoder-only Transformer to efficiently predict all 24 hourly demand values in a single forward pass, avoiding the computational cost and error accumulation of autoregressive Seq2Seq models.
 - **Data Preprocessing**
     - Reused the pre-cleaned dataset from the XGBoost model.